 Family Nurse Practitioner (FNP) Role Specialty

-The Family Nurse Practitioner program will help you work with people of all ages to diagnose and treat conditions, prescribe medication, and order tests, working from a strong focus on health promotion and education to improve outcomes.
+The Family Nurse Practitioner role specialty will help you work with people of all ages to diagnose and treat conditions, prescribe medication and order tests, working from a strong focus on health promotion and education to improve outcomes.

 Nurse Executive Role Specialty

 As a nurse executive, you’ll have the opportunity to innovate new processes, influence policies and improve patient care.
 As you lead diverse teams and mentor staff, you can advance the role of nursing in your healthcare organization.

 Nurse Educator Role Specialty